jlangch/venice/doc/readme/recursion.md

 ## Automated tail call optimization (TCO)

 Venice has experimental support for automated tail call optimization, but it is not yet enabled for production builds.
-The recursive calls must be in tail position.
+The recursive call must be in tail position.